• Agents

 What to do right now

-5. Scan your running app.
-Flowpatrol checks for exposed credentials, misconfigured services, and dependency-level risks.
-Paste your URL and see what comes back before your next deploy.
+5. Scan your app: Flowpatrol detects exposed credentials, misconfigurations, and supply chain risks like this.
+Paste your URL and see what comes back before you ship.

 The postmark-mcp supply chain attack was discovered by Koi Security on September 25, 2025, and reported in coverage by Socket Security, The Register, and Dark Reading.
 The AgentSeal MCP server security scan was published concurrently.
 CVE-2025-6514 is documented in the NVD.